nuts-foundation/nuts-documentation/pages/getting_started/local_network.rst

 There are quite a few steps to perform by the two nuts nodes before the consent has been recorded.
 Check out the :ref:`state machine with all the events here<Service space event specification>`.

-These events get broadcasted to all parties, including your own application.
-Thats how you get notified about new patient consents.
+These events get broadcast to all parties, including your own application.
+That's how you get notified about new patient consents.
 Try to inspect the payload to see what you can expect.
 Hint: its base64 encoded.

 That's it.
-You have just booted a open source distributed health infrasturcture on your computer and recorded your first consent.
+You have just booted a open source distributed health infrastructure on your computer and recorded your first consent.
 If anything did not work out as described above, don't hesitate to :ref:`contact us<Contact>`.